-The new Powerbeats Pro has it all, but is limited by an unforgiving fit
+The new Powerbeats Pro Headphones have it all, but they do have their limits.

 The new Powerbeats Pro (£219/$275) seems to fit the bill, with the ear hook you’ve come to expect from Powerbeats headphones, the in-ear sound quality of traditional wireless earbuds and the Apple AirPods’ H1 chip.

 While they’re not entirely on a level with the Bose Soundsport Free‘s audio quality, the Powerbeats Pros are excellent at high volumes.
 On the other hand, they can sound a little hollow if you’re not cranking it up, so if you want to carry through that driving bass Beats headphones are famous for, you have to be willing to go hard.

 Being produced by an Apple subsidiary, iPhone users are the target, as you can charge them using a Lightning cable, access ‘Hey Siri’ and sync them easily to all Apple devices.

 They can, of course, be used with an Android phone, but you’ll be missing out on some of their key features.